Overview

 An abscess is a pocket of pus formed by infection.
-Breast abscesses are most common in women who are breastfeeding.
+Breast abscesses are most common during breastfeeding.
 You can usually continue to breastfeed your baby in spite of a breast abscess.
 It will not harm your baby.
 If your doctor advises you to stop breastfeeding on the affected breast while it heals, you can continue breastfeeding from the healthy breast.

 Sometimes antibiotics are used to treat a breast abscess.
 If antibiotics do not cure the abscess, it may need to be drained through a small cut (incision).